-All-Energy 2019 the UK’s largest renewable and low carbon energy exhibition and conference.
-Takes place at Glasgow’s SEC on Wednesday 15 and Thursday 16 May 2019.
-Meet Powersystems UK Renewable Team exhibiting this year on stand F51.
+All-Energy 2019 is the UK’s largest renewable and low carbon energy exhibition and conference, which takes place at Glasgow’s SEC on Wednesday 15 and Thursday 16 May 2019.
+Meet Powersystems high voltage specialist renewable team exhibiting this year on stand F51.

 All-Energy 2018 was a fantastic success.
 The two-day conference and exhibition was attended by over 7,000 from the UK and overseas.
 Coming together to forge business relationships and share knowledge that will ultimately chart the future direction of the UK’s clean and renewable energy success story.

 In 2019 representatives from Powersystems 70-strong specialist renewable energy team, will be there in force over the two days to provide commercial updates on; renewable energy technology, (Solar, Wind, Bio Mass and Anaerobic Digestion plants), Renewable Energy Storage, STOR, electric vehicle infrastructure and grid connections.
 We will meet clients and new contacts and share our 44 year, market-leading renewable power expertise for all your project needs.

 The announcement of a new Offshore Wind Sector Deal on 7 March which will not only deliver at least 30GW by 2030, but also seek to employ more than 33% women by the same date, more than double the current figure, it’s great news for our industry.
 And all this whilst helping pave the way to a cleaner, sustainable renewable energy model at a time when the effects of climate change are in the headlines on a daily basis putting the sector center stage in the UK Government’s wider Industrial Strategy – the new deal is a huge boost for developers, existing and prospective supply chain and for the UK economy at large.
 Speak with Powersystems renewable team about your Infrastructure and connection solution for your onshore needs and offshore projects.